 MSc Computer Networking

-This is a practical industry-focussed course which will enable you to plan and develop complex network infrastructures.
+This is a practical industry-focused course which will enable you to plan and develop complex network infrastructures.

 Network technology is used throughout the private and public sector enabling the sharing of information, applications and processes.
 This area continues to grow and the demand for specialists in this field has never been higher.